 - Great savings on eye exams

-- A $150+ allowance toward glasses and/or contacts
+- A dollar allowance (amount varies by plan) toward glasses and/or contacts

 - Top-quality lenses covered after your affordable copay